Leo Tolstoy

 1

-Only unbelieving people, i.e. those who do not believe in a spiritual foundation of life and think that the external devices they have adopted constitute faith can be intolerant.
+Only unbelieving people, i.e. those who do not believe in a spiritual foundation of life and think that the external devices they have adopted constitute faith, can be intolerant.
 They are intolerant because they do not understand that true faith does not depend on human will.
-This is why, from the time of the Pharisees, who had hounded Christ, up to the secular governors of the present day, the unbelievers always had and continue to persecute the believers.
-This is also why it has always been and continues to be the case that these persecutions not only do not weaken, but always strengthen the faith of the believers.
+That is why, from the time of the Pharisees, who had hounded Christ, up to the secular administrators of the present day, the unbelievers always had and continue to persecute the believers.
+That is also why it has always been and continues to be the case that these persecutions not only do not weaken, but always strengthen the faith of the believers.

 2